https://img1.wsimg.com/isteam/videos/736Gnrl

 KMT2C Foundation Board Members

-Jordana Koch, Board President & Founder
+Jordana Koch, President & Co-Founder

-Jordana Koch has over thirteen years of industry experience within FinTech and bio-pharma operations.
+Jordana Koch has over fourteen years of industry experience within private equity, venture capital, FinTech and bio-pharma operations.
 Start-up involvement has been from seed stage to fully funded with pharmaceutical backing.
-Teams have included C-suite members and senior executives from North America, EMEA, LATAM, Switzerland, APAC, and India.
-Jordana is the founding me
+Teams have included C-suite members and senior executives from North America, EMEA, LATAM, Switzerland, APAC, and

 Matthias Koch is an Assistant Professor for Biology at Texas A&M University, where his lab studies how the clinical important bacterial pathogen Pseudomonas aeruginosa interacts with the physical environment of the host to regulate its pathogenicity.